CoronalRain/Nbody/README.md

 ## Installation

-Start by ensuring that all dependencies are installed.
-The N-body Simulator requires the numpy, matplotlib, and docopt packages.

-Next, clone this repository.
+First, clone this repository.

 > git clone https://gitlab.com/CoronalRain/Nbody.git

-Once the repo is successfully cloned, navigate to the Nbody directory and install the package.
+Once the repo is successfully cloned, navigate to the Nbody directory and build the executable by either running the build.sh script or using the command

-> python setup.py install
+> pyinstaller nbody.spec

+Assuming you have the most recent version of pyinstaller, this should create an executable in the dist folder.
 You're now ready to use the Nbody Simulator!

-## How to Use

-You can interface with the tool in two different ways: through Python and through the terminal/command prompt.

-### Python

-### Terminal

-The Nbody Simulator can also be used from the terminal/command prompt.
-In order to see the documentation for this, run the following command.

-> python nbody.py --help